vrinda1997/Calories-Burnt-Prediction_ML_Python/README.md

 ## Libraries to install
 Numpy, Pandas, Scikit-Learn, Matlotlib, Seaborn, PyXGBoost

-## Underlying Concept
-•	The Normal Heart Beat Rate : 75/min and Normal Body Temp : 36-37 degree Celsius .
-On exercising it increase heart beat , hence increased blood flow and increase in blood flow level in blood.
-•	The remaining energy converted to heat.

 ## Platform to Implementation
 We use Jupyter Notebook to implement this project